 • Designs – Renewal fees are due on the 5th year from registration and every 5 years up to a maximum of 25 years.

-• Trade marks – Renewal fees are due every 10 years from the filing date.
+• Trade Marks – Renewal fees are due every 10 years from the filing date.
 Trade marks can be renewed indefinitely whilst the mark is being used and unless successfully opposed.

-This is where we can help
+This is where we can help to Renew Intellectual Properly

 The true cost of a Renewal service

 The key thing to bear in mind when appointing a representative for your renewals, is that all companies will charge a fee for their service, there may also be charges for renewing in some countries where an agent needs to be appointed and that there are likely to be exchange rate charges if you wish to be invoiced in your home currency.
+Pure Ideas make a point to file directly into a foreign country where possible not via a third party.
+Ensuring costs stay low for you.

 Disclamer: This document is for general information only.
 Its content is not a statement of the law on any subject and does not constitute advice.
 Please contact Pure Ideas for advice before taking any action in reliance on it.